PEtab-dev/PEtab/doc/documentation_data_format.rst

   For example, in SBML, local parameters may be referenced as ``$reactionId.$localParameterId``, which are not valid PEtab IDs as they contain a ``.`` character.
-Similarly, this table may be used to reference specific species in a BGNL model which may contain many unsupported characters such as ``,``, ``(`` or ``.``.
-However, please note that IDs must exactly match the species names in the BNGL generated network file and no pattern matching will be performed.
+Similarly, this table may be used to reference specific species in a BNGL model that may contain many unsupported characters such as ``,``, ``(`` or ``.``.
+However, please note that IDs must exactly match the species names in the BNGL-generated network file, and no pattern matching will be performed.

 Extensions